Understanding NPN vs PNP for Sensors and Devices

 Consider a large solenoid valve or relay with diode protection.
 The input connections on the valve will be clearly identified with its own + and - polarity to allow proper use of the diode.

 If used with a typical ‘sourcing’ output, the power supply + will be connected directly to the common terminal of the output module.
 The output terminal will then supply that positive voltage to the positive side of the coil.
 The negative side of the coil returns the current directly to power supply -.
 This means that the load has been connected in ‘sinking’ configuration.
 If the load device was transistor based, this would be an NPN load.

 Figure 4.
-Sourcing output module with a sinking load (in the case of an NPN load device)
+Sourcing output module, whose common terminal is directly connected to the power supply, with a sinking load (in the case of an NPN load device).

 Now consider the same coil paired with a ‘sinking’ output module.
 In this case, the output module is connected with the common terminal directly to the power supply -.
 Therefore, the positive voltage must be provided by the valve.
 The + side of the valve connects directly to the power supply +, and the - of the valve goes to the output terminal.
 Since the load is providing the positive voltage, it is wired in ‘sourcing’ configuration.
 Compared to the previous example, this load device would be PNP if it were transistor based.

 Figure 5.
-Sinking output module with a sourcing load (in the case of a PNP load device)
+Sinking output module, which is directly connected with the common terminal to the power supply, with a sourcing load (in the case of a PNP load device).

 If you work with sensors and field devices in a control system, you are guaranteed to encounter this challenging concept of PNP and NPN, but with some practice and familiarity, it turns into a simple concept of electricity - flowing current to complete a circuit.